theodric/assaultbot/README.md

 ./assaultbot.py dictionary.txt
 ```

-There are a couple other things you can configure, such as tweet frequency, and tweet prefix and postfixes.
+There are a couple other things you can configure, such as tweet frequency, and tweet prefix/postfix.
 Read the script comments for more info.